coders-school/templates/module1/03-template-classes.md

 map.at(2); // throw std::out_of_range
 ```

-First vector should hold keys, the other one values.
+The first vector should hold keys, the other one values.
 Elements at the same position in both vectors should create a pair like 1 and 'c' above.
 Try to implement as much of `std::map` interface as possible, at least the mentioned above `insert`, `operator[]`, `at`

 Use [cppreference](http://en.cppreference.com/w/cpp/container/map).